 UBC Library e-resources (e-journals, e-books, databases, etc.) are available from any location with internet access.
-You will need to sign in once per session using your Campus-Wide Login (CWL) or UBCcard barcode/PIN.
+You will need to sign in once per session using your Campus-Wide Login (CWL).
 More information about connecting from off-campus is here.

 In general, it's a good policy to connect to resources (even free resources like PubMed and Google Scholar) through the UBC Library website (rather than going direct to the resource), as this will allow you to sign in and access full text.
 Please reach out for help if you are experiencing any difficulties in accessing library resources from home.